The Book In Three Or More Sentences:

 Though it’s hard to start a conversation with people who are staring at their phones, we’re social animals.
 It’s in our blood.
 A lot of us are hiding behind a screen and Twitter profiles but in order to progress and actually live a fulfilling life, we need to communicate.

 Online social networks can help us form meaningful global communities.
-Helps us reconnect and start conversations about things that are of great importance: global warming, consumerism, new ways to educate youngsters and keep them engaged.
+It helps us reconnect and start conversations about things that are of great importance: global warming, consumerism, new ways to educate youngsters and keep them engaged.

 A lot of people who seemingly have it all figured out (have nice jobs and stuff) don’t particularly like to hang out with other low-lives.
 However, even if you don’t need help from other people, other people might need you.
-More people contributing is crucial.
+More people contributing and building global communities is crucial for the future success of our species.

 Lesson #4: Hacking Humans